shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 f.
 "Attribution" means clearly displaying the Licensor's designated channel name (e.g., "**\[Licensor's Designated Channel Name for Attribution\]**") in text on screen OR clearly announcing it audibly within the Licensee's Derivative Work.
 The specific channel name for Attribution will be provided by the Licensor where the VODs are made available (e.g., on the Licensor's channel page or in the description of the VODs).

+g.
+"Published Version" means a Derivative Work as publicly distributed or made available by the Licensee.

+h.
+"Provided Copy" means the specific digital copy of a Derivative Work, or relevant portions thereof, furnished by the Licensee to the Licensor for the purpose of enabling the Licensor's exercise of rights under Section 4 (Grant-Back License).

 2\.
 License Grant for VODs

 The Licensor grants the Licensee a non-exclusive, worldwide, royalty-free, perpetual (for the duration of copyright in the VODs), irrevocable (as long as the Licensee complies with all conditions of this License), and non-transferable license to copy, adapt, remix, transform, excerpt, and create new works based on the VODs (resulting in Derivative Works), solely for the purpose of creating and publishing such Derivative Works on the Permitted Platforms, subject to all conditions in this license.